-propaganda13-throughout the region and worldwide.14 Though some of the posts shared information such as status updates and the current situation of the civilian population, widely disseminated social media postings also included a range of disinformation that severely inflamed emotions and contributed to further violence in the region.
+Before, during, and after the 2020 Conflict, accounts on social media platforms, including Instagram, TikTok, Facebook, Twitter, and Reddit, were used as a primary means of disseminating conflict-related information-including misinformation, disinformation, and hate propaganda-throughout the region and worldwide.
+Though some of the posts shared information such as status updates and the current situation of the civilian population, widely disseminated social media postings also included a range of disinformation that severely inflamed emotions and contributed to further violence in the region.

-Several posts included hate speech referring to Armenians as "dogs," "wild beasts," and "rats" who should be driven out of Nagorno-Karabakh, which has an indigenous ethnic Armenian population.15 Disturbingly, extremely graphic images and videos of Azerbaijani soldiers appearing to commit horrific war crimes against ethnic Armenians also began spreading on social media.16 This was
+Several posts included hate speech referring to Armenians as "dogs," "wild beasts," and "rats" who should be driven out of